-France, Germany eye tax convergence as ministers meet in Paris
+Defense, euro zone center stage for Franco-German alliance as Brexit looms

 France and Germany have long pushed for convergence in the way taxes are calculated in the euro zone, but have made little progress even agreeing among each other.

-German business newspaper Handelsblatt said finance ministers from both countries would present a roadmap by mid-September on how to align the basis for assessing corporate tax.
+German business newspaper Handelsblatt nevertheless said finance ministers from both countries would present a roadmap by mid-September on the subject.

 The plan would be finalised by December and could then be adopted next year, Handelsblatt added, citing sources involved in the negotiations.